Maximum principle for optimal control of stochastic evolution equations with recursive utilities: Conditionally expected operator-valued BSIEs

 \section{Conditionally expected operator-valued BSIEs}

-In this section, we give an existence and uniqueness result for a conditionally expected operator-valued backward stochastic integral equations (BSIEs).
+In this section, we give an existence and uniqueness result for a conditionally expected operator-valued backward stochastic integral equation (BSIE).
 It will be used to characterize the dynamics of the second-order adjoint process in the maximum principle for optimally controlled stochastic evolution equations (SEEs).